ahmadbinsadiq/Deep-Learning-Models-and-Case-Studies/Convolutional Neural Networks (CNN)/README.md

 # Convolutional Neural Networks (CNN) Project

 ## Overview
 This repository provides implementations of Convolutional Neural Networks (CNNs) for various image-related tasks.
-The goal is to demonstrate the application of CNNs in different domains, including image classification.
+The goal is to demonstrate the application of CNNs in different domains, including image classification and object detection.
 Each implementation is provided with detailed documentation and example usage.

 ## CNN Implementations